 Do more with less.

-With digital taking up increasing amounts of marketing budgets and good people hard to find and hire, it’s getting more difficult to keep brand and marketing initiatives humming along.
+With digital taking up increasing amounts of marketing budgets and good people hard to find and hire, it’s getting more difficult to keep marketing and brand initiatives humming along.
 Efficiency is becoming paramount.
-Start by looking at your processes (You’ll find expert tips from BrandActive about this here, “3 ways to optimize healthcare brand and marketing operations as industry pressures intensify”).
+Start by looking at your processes (You’ll find expert tips from BrandActive about this here, “3 ways to optimize healthcare marketing and brand operations as industry pressures intensify”).
 Then pair your efficiency strategy with smart spending decisions and you’ll be able to hit your goals even in these tight times.

 Treating healthcare consumers like consumers

 John and Alan touched on the need to make more personal connections through effective marketing.
 Jennifer Bollinger, SVP and Chief Consumer Officer, Oschner Health, and Sondra Brown, President & Founder, MDRG expanded on these themes in the session, “Forget about the Metaverse…Patient Experience IRL.”
 They provided substantial guidance on how a healthcare organization can transition to consumer-centricity.

 Marketers need to champion the actual customer journey.

 With everyone buzzing about the promise of the metaverse, Jennifer and Sondra made it very clear that healthcare systems aren’t ready to capitalize on it yet.
 “Healthcare can’t think about the experience of the future until they’ve mastered the experience of the present.”
 And today, healthcare systems aren’t even close to supplying the seamless experiences consumers have come to expect from companies like Amazon, the master of convenience, or Walgreens, which has a well-loved loyalty program.